- As low as $225/Night

 Summary:

 Never before offered!
-Hidden one block from the Battery among mansions and architectural pearls in Charleston's Old Historic District is a unique accommodation... a remnant of an earlier era where horses and coachmen were tucked away behind enormous Southern homes.
+Hidden one block from the Battery among mansions and architectural pearls in Charleston's Old Historic District is a unique accommodation... a remnant of an earlier era where horses and coachmen were tucked away behind huge Southern homes.

 The Space: